quattor/quattor.github.com/_posts/2012-06-19-documentation-overview.md

 ### CDB
 #### 1st Generation
-* CVS based PAN template store.
+* CVS based Pan template store.
 * Deployment workflow integrated with ELFms.
 * Quickly reached scaling limits and was abandoned by the community, but remains in use at CERN for legacy systems.

 ### SCDB
 #### 2nd Generation
-* Subversion based PAN template store.
+* Subversion based Pan template store.
 * Additional tooling for tagged deployment based on ant and SVN repository hooks.
-* Sufferes from scaling problems above 2500 systems.
+* Suffers from scaling problems above 2500 systems.
 * Deprecated - Used widely in the community but no further development will be supported.

 ### Aquilon